microsoft/BuildTourHack/stories/2/223_AppServices.md

 #### Add an AppService helper class to Microsoft.Knowzy.UwpHelpers.AppService ####

-* Add a new C# class called AppService.cs to the Helpers folder of the Microsoft.Knowzy.UwpHelpers project.

 ![AppService Class Library](images/223-appservice-class-lib.png)

+* Add a new C# class called AppService.cs to the Helpers folder of the Microsoft.Knowzy.UwpHelpers.AppService project.

 * Add the following using directives to AppService.cs